-PHASING OF AMENITIES FACILITY BOND FINISH CONSTRUCTION Public Park Prior to the issuance of any building permits Complete by 50th building permit overall Recreation center Outdoor recreation facilities Prior to the issuance of the 200th building permit overall Complete by 400th building permit overall Recreation Center Building and pool Prior to the issuance of the 200th building permit overall Complete before the 400 th building permit overall Pocket Parks (including Playgrounds) within each phase Prior to the issuance of any building permits for that phase Complete before 50% of the building permits are issued in that phase Trail system Within each phase Prior to the issuance of any building permits for that phase Complete before 50% of the building permits are issued in that phase It is occasionally necessary to adjust the precise timing of the construction of recreational facilities as more details concerning grading and construction details become available.
+PHASING OF AMENITIES FACILITY BOND FINISH CONSTRUCTION Public Park Prior to the issuance of any building permits Complete by 50th building permit overall Recreation center Prior to the issuance of the Complete by 400th building permit

+Outdoor recreation facilities 200th building permit overall overall Recreation Center Building and pool Prior to the issuance of the 200th building permit overall Complete before the 400 th building permit overall Pocket Parks (including Playgrounds) within each phase Prior to the issuance of any building permits for that phase Complete before 50% of the building permits are issued in that phase Trail system Within each phase Prior to the issuance of any building permits for that phaseComplete before 50 building permits are is phase It is occasionally necessary to adjust the precise timing of the construction of recreational facilities as more details concerning grading and construction details become available.
+Phasing of the more details concerning grading and construction details become available.
 Phasing of the recreational facilities may be adjusted by written permission of the Planning Board or its designee under certain circumstances, such as the need to modify construction sequence due to exact location of sediment ponds or utilities, or other engineering necessary.
 The number of permits allowed to be released prior to construction of any given facility shall not be increased by more than 25%, and an adequate number of permits shall be withheld to assure completion of all of the facilities prior to completion of all the dwelling units.

-Comment: The requirements above should be formalized in an executed recreational facilities agreement prior to the approval of any final plats for the development to assure that the recreational facilities are constructed in a timely manner.
+Comment: The above requirements should be formalized in an executed recreational facilities agreement prior to the approval of any final plats for the development to assure that the recreational facilities are constructed in a timely manner.

-- 20. Prior to the approval of a specific design plan for architectural elevations, the following shall be demonstrated: - a.
+20. Prior to the approval of a specific design plan for architectural elevations, the following shall be demonstrated:

+- a.
 The most visible side elevations of single-family detached or attached units on corner lots and other lots whose side elevation is highly visible to significant amounts of passing traffic shall have a minimum of three architectural features such as windows, doors and masonry fireplace chimneys, and these features shall form a reasonably balanced and harmonious composition. - b.
 All single-family detached dwellings shall not be less than 2,200 square feet of finished living area. - c.
-No two houses directly adjacent to each other or across the street from one another should have the same elevation.
+No two houses directly adjacent to each other or across the street from one another should have the same elevation. - d.

-d.
 Brick end walls shall be used on highly visible end units of townhouses, to be determined at the time of the specific design plan.

-Comment: The subject application only includes single-family detached units.
-The architectural elevations for the single-family detached units will be reviewed separately under SDP-0605, an umbrella architecture specific design plan for the overall project that has already been accepted by the Development Review Division for processing.
+Comment: The subject application includes only single-family detached units.
+The architectural elevations for the single-family detached units will be reviewed separately under SDP-0605, an umbrella architecture specific design plan that has already been accepted by the Development Review Division for processing.